ajokela/rpi-k8s-ansible/README.md

 # Bootstrap the master and all slaves
 ansible-playbook -i cluster.yml site.yml

-# Bootstrap a single slave (node05)
+# Bootstrap a single slave (rpi-cluster-5)
-ansible-playbook -i cluster.yml site.yml -l node00,node05
+ansible-playbook -i cluster.yml site.yml -l rpi-cluster-master.local,rpi-cluster-5.local

 # When running again, feel free to ignore the common tag as this will reboot the rpi's
 ansible-playbook -i cluster.yml site.yml --skip-tags common
 ```

 ## Copy over the .kube/config
-This logs into node00 and copies the .kube/config file back into the local users ~/.kube/config file
+This logs into rpi-cluster-master and copies the .kube/config file back into the local users ~/.kube/config file
 Allowing a locally installed kubectl/etc to be able to query the cluster

 ```